Praddyumn16/File-Explorer/README.md

+# Linux Based File Explorer

-This is a fully functional File Explorer Application, with a restricted feature set.
-Run the application in Full screen terminal.
+This is a fully functional File Explorer Application that runs on Linux machines with a restricted feature set.

 ##

-It works in two modes :
+<b>It works in two modes :</b>
 ### 1. Normal mode (default mode)
-used to explore the current directory and navigate the filesystem.
+Navigate the filesystem by arrow/backspace/enter keys.
 ### 2. Command mode
-used to enter shell commands.
+Perform operations and navigate via entering shell commands.

 ##

 **Detailed features of the Normal mode:**
-- Get the details listed of all the files/folders in the current directory.
+- Get the details(file name/file size/owner/last modified) listed of all the files/folders in the current directory.
+- '.' represents current directory and '..' represents parent directory
 - Navigate via up and down arrow keys.
 - User can go back to the previously visited directory or the next directory via left and right arrow keys.
 - Go one level up to the parent directory using Backspace.